Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### `89` New Attack Action Using Lists

 - This instructs the TeamType to use the TaskForce to approach and attack any target from the list specified by the second parameter.
 These attack script actions are self repeating until the team kills the designated target.
-Target priority is affected by threat & distance: Farther targets have more priority.
+Target priority is affected by threat & distance: `Farther targets have more priority`.
 Look at the *[AITargetType]* section declaration in ScriptType Action *84* for more information.

 In `aimd.ini`:
 ```ini